-It is recommended not to automatically use WVCs with the product monitoring flag, the KNMI quality control flag or the variational quality control flag set.
+It is recommended not to use WVCs with the product monitoring flag, the KNMI quality control flag or the variational quality control flag set.
 See [3] for more information on product reliability.
-However, in nowcasting applications, the flagged data may be visually inspected in their meteorological context and hence be rather useful for trained meteorologists.

-5. Data quality
+6. Data quality

-As stated in the OSI SAF product requirements [2], the accuracy should be better than 2 m/s in wind component standard deviation with a bias of less than 0.5 m/s in wind speed.
+As stated in the OSI SAF product requirements [1], the accuracy should be better than 2 m/s in wind component standard deviation with a bias of less than 0.5 m/s in wind speed.

-Figure 2: Two-dimensional scatter density plots of wind speed, direction (w.r.t. wind coming from the North), u and v components of 25 km (top) and 50 km (bottom) ScatSat-1 wind product versus the ECMWF model forecast winds from 4-5 April 2018.
+Figure 2: Two-dimensional scatter density plots of wind speed, direction (w.r.t. wind coming from the North), u and v components of 25 km (top) and 50 km (bottom) ScatSat-1 wind product versus the ECMWF model forecast winds from 9 and 10 February 2017.

-Figure 2 shows two-dimensional scatter density plots of the retrieved winds versus ECMWF 10 m stress-equivalent background winds for the 25 km and 50 km wind products, after rejection of Quality Controlled (KNMI QC flagged) wind vectors.
+Figure 2 shows two-dimensional scatter density plots of the retrieved winds versus ECMWF 10 m wind background for the 25 km and 50 km wind product, after rejection of Quality Controlled (KNMI QC flagged) wind vectors.
 The top left plot in each panel corresponds to wind speed (bins of 0.5 m/s) and the top right plot to wind direction (bins of 2.5°).
 The latter are computed for only ECMWF winds larger than 4 m/s.
 The bottom plots show the u and v wind component statistics (bins of 0.5 m/s).
 The contour lines are in logarithmic scale.
+Note that the ECMWF winds are real 10 m winds, whereas the scatterometer winds are equivalent neutral 10 m winds, which are on average 0.2 m/s higher.
 From these results, it is clear that the spread in the distributions is small.
-The wind speed bias is -0.01 m/s for 25 km and 0.00 m/s for 50 km, close to zero.
-The wind component standard deviations of the differences are around 1.3 m/s for the 25 km product and around 1.1 m/s for the 50 km product.
+The wind speed bias is 0.10 m/s for 25 km and 0.13 m/s for 50 km, close to the expected value of 0.2 m/s.
+The wind component standard deviations are around 1.3 m/s for the 25 km product and around 1.2 m/s for the 50 km product.
+Much more validation information can be found in [5].